splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s.rst

 * Create a Kubernetes DaemonSet along with other Kubernetes objects in a Kubernetes cluster.
 * Receive, process, and export metric, trace, and log data for Splunk Enterprise, Splunk Cloud Platform, and Splunk Observability Cloud.

+To learn more about the Collector for Kubernetes Helm chart, see:

+* :ref:`kubernetes-helm-architecture`
+* :ref:`kubernetes-helm-releases`

 .. _helm-chart-supported-distros:

 Supported Kubernetes distributions